blackcj/address-book/README.md

 react-native run-ios
 ```

-### Live Reload
+### Reloading the App

 On Android, shake the device forward and backward a couple of times to display the menu.
 Tap **Reload**.
+Enable **Live Reload** from the menu to automatically update the app when changes are made.

 > NOTE: When changing platform specific properties, you will still need to restart the local server.